Diclofenac/misoprostol (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use an antacid that contains magnesium.
+- Do not use this medicine together with an antacid that contains magnesium.
 Ask your doctor or pharmacist if you are not sure which antacid you can use.

-- Some foods and medicines can affect how diclofenac/misoprostol works.
+- Some medicines can affect how diclofenac/misoprostol works.
 Tell your doctor if you are using any of the following:

-- Cyclosporine, digoxin, lithium, methotrexate, phenobarbital, rifampin, tacrolimus, or voriconazole
+- Cyclosporine, digoxin, lithium, methotrexate, pemetrexed, phenobarbital, rifampin, tacrolimus, voriconazole

 Warnings While Using This Medicine:

 - Do not use this medicine if you are pregnant or planning to become pregnant.
-This medicine can cause miscarriage, premature birth, or birth defects if taken during pregnancy.
-You will need to have a negative pregnancy test before you start using this medicine.
-Continue to use birth control for at least 1 month after you stop using this medicine.
-Tell your doctor right away if you become pregnant.
+This medicine can cause miscarriage, premature birth, birth defects, or tearing of the uterus if taken during pregnancy, especially during the later part of pregnancy.
+If you are a woman who can bear children, your doctor may give you a pregnancy test within 2 weeks before you start using this medicine to make sure you are not pregnant.
+Use an effective form of birth control during treatment with this medicine.
+Tell your doctor right away if you think you have become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, anemia, asthma, diabetes, inflammatory bowel disease, high blood pressure, heart failure or other heart problems, lupus, porphyria, or a history of stomach ulcers or bleeding problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, anemia, asthma, diabetes, inflammatory bowel disease, high blood pressure, heart failure, a recent heart attack, lupus, porphyria, bleeding problems, or a history of stomach ulcers or bleeding problems.
 Tell your doctor if you drink alcohol regularly.

 - This medicine may cause the following problems:

-- Increased risk for blood clots, heart attack, or stroke
+- Increased risk for blood clots, heart attack, stroke, or worsening of heart failure

 - Liver problems